Amsterdam by Bike

 There are many bike tour companies in Amsterdam that offer a wide variety of tours.
 You can choose from 2-hour tours, full day tours, Red Light District tours, brewery tours and even countryside tours.
 On the other hand, it’s just as easy, and much cheaper, to rent a bike and plan your own bike tour of Amsterdam.

-Start your tour in central Amsterdam and set off on your journey along the glistening waterways and through the winding cobbled streets of this magical city.
+Start your tour in central Amsterdam and set off on your journey along with the glistening waterways and through the winding cobbled streets of this magical city.
 First, pay a visit to one of the most famous landmarks in Amsterdam, Museumplein.
 This square is home to a great collection of museums, including the magnificent Van Gogh Museum.
 Take your time to enjoy the many works of this great artist while your bike is securely locked away in one of the city’s many designated bike areas.

 From there, speed on over to the ambient Dam Square where you will see some of Amsterdam’s oldest and finest buildings, such as the Royal Palace.